 If your construction job includes outdoor work, know the signs of frostbite or hypothermia.
 Precautions include the right gear and frequent breaks.

 This winter, you can protect your health and your construction business with these tips.
-For additional tips, talk to your health insurance agent.
+For additional tips, talk to your agent or learn about Residential Construction Insurance and New Home Construction Insurance.